ediy/Ubidots-Lua-OpenWRT-router-Ubidots-Real-time-data-monitoring/README.md

 Retrieve last value from Ubidots Variable and save it to router /tmp/data.txt directory: root@OpenWrt:~# /usr/lib/lua/ubidots.lua -get api_key deviceID last data.txt

+You can read more about this project on my website. http://ediy.com.my/index.php/projects/item/117-arduino-based-electronic-queuing-system